Health, Safety, and Education

 High school graduation rates in Park County have generally been higher than the state average for the last five years.

 With the understanding that extensive, nationwide research has shown that children’s early experiences and relationships provide the foundation for all of their future learning, behavior, and health, the following key data points on early childhood have been included.
+The caseload is down in 2020 due to COVID.

 Children Receiving Best Beginnings Child Care Scholarships (Annual Monthly Average)